-There may be additional licensure fees that are determined by the individual State Board of Nursing.
+There may be additional licensure fees that are determined by the individual State Boards of Nursing.
 You can pay this fee online or over the phone using a credit, debit, or prepaid card.

 How Do I Study for the NCLEX-RN Exam?

-Fortunately, there is an abundance of online resources, practice questions, and study guides that can provide you the tools you need to pass the NCLEX-RN.
+There are lots of online resources, practice questions, and study guides that can provide you with the tools you need to pass the NCLEX-RN.

-To make your life easier, we consolidated much of this information by creating a list of the top five test prep tips that will help you pass the NCLEX-RN on your first shot.
+To make your life easier, we’ve created a list of the top five test prep tips that will help you pass the NCLEX-RN on your first attempt.

 Tip #1: Understand the NCLEX-RN Exam Format

-We’ve provided you with an overview of the NCLEX format, but more in-depth information, you can take a look at the 2020 NCLEX Examination Candidate Bulletin.
+We’ve provided you with an overview of the NCLEX format, but for more in-depth information, check out the 2022 NCLEX Candidate Bulletin.

 Tip #2: Create a Personalized Study Plan